 The first review of the Integration Scheme was scheduled to have been completed in June 2020.
 The process was started and a timetable was agreed by the council and NHS Lothian.
 As reported in 2020/21, due to the intervention of the Covid-19 emergency the process could not be progressed after the council and health board prioritised resources for tackling the pandemic and it was formally postponed.
 The process was resumed in 2021/22 and the statutory consultation and review process has been concluded.
-The revised scheme was approved by the council in April 2022 and is expected to be approved by the health board on 22 June 2022.
-It will then be subject to ministerial approval and will come into effect on the date specified by the Ministers.
+The revised scheme was approved by the council in April 2022 and by the health board in June 2022.
+It is currently subject to ministerial approval and will come into effect on the date specified by Scottish Ministers.

 On the 9 August 2021, the Scottish Government launched the consultation, a National Care Service for Scotland, which sought the public's views ahead of the proposed creation of a National Care Service (NCS).
-The proposals outlined in the consultation are likely to have significant implications, including for the council, although at the stage the specific implications remain unclear.
-The Scottish Government have indicated that the NCS will be operational by the end of this parliament and that the new legislation to support its implementation will be introduced to the Scottish Parliament in summer 2022.
+The council agreed a response to the Scottish Government on its consultation at the meeting of Council Executive on 5 October 2021.
+The National Care Service Bill was published on 21 June 2022 and makes provision for the establishment of new Care Boards and will make Scottish Ministers accountable for adult social care in Scotland.
+There remains uncertainty at this stage on the specific implications of the Bill and it is noted that a co-design approach will be taken and that a number of future decisions will be made through secondary legislation.
+The Scottish Government have indicated that the NCS will be operational by the end of this parliament and the position will continue to be kept under close review